 This section of the report will consist of essays highlighting institutions, programs, organizations, and efforts delivering critical services, effective activism, and other means of advancing communities of Africana people.

-This section of the report consists of essays providing clarification, insight, and forethought on the state of the discipline during the calendar year.
-They should highlight emerging challenges, victories or advancements, upcoming critical issues, and/or potential solutions.
+This section of the report will consist of essays providing clarification, insight, and/or future projections or forethought on the state of the discipline during the calendar year.
+They should highlight emerging challenges, victories, or advancements, upcoming critical issues, and/or potential solutions.

-This special section of the report consists of essays from Black youth, high school students, discussing emerging issues and concerns.
-Techers will be surveyed to identify Black youth who are emerging leaders with ideas about issues of critical relevance to Black communities.
+This special section of the report will feature essays from Black high school students discussing emerging issues and concerns.
+Teachers will be surveyed to identify Black youth who are emerging leaders with ideas about issues of critical relevance to Black communities.
+Teachers are invited to mentor students and support them in this process.

 NCBS Annual Report Code of Ethics for Manuscripts